 - Most significant landmark – Old Solano Courthouse

-- Best Park – Rockville Hills Regional Park
+- Park to visit – Rockville Hills Regional Park

-- Best free activity – Jelly Belly Self-Guided Factory
+- Free activity – Jelly Belly Self-Guided Factory

-- Best thing to do for kids – Scandia Family Center
+- Activity for kids – Scandia Family Center

-- Best thing to do for adults – Heretic Brewery and Distillery
+- Activity for adults – Heretic Brewery and Distillery

-- Best food – Heretic Brewery and Distillery
+- Place to eat – Heretic Brewery and Distillery

-- Best all-around accommodation – Staybridge Suites Fairfield
+- Place to stay – Staybridge Suites Fairfield

 Things to Do in Fairfield, California